gdsbook/book/notebooks/10_clustering_and_regionalization.md

 is also instrumental.
 A *region* is similar to a *cluster*, in the sense that all members of a region have been grouped together, and the region should provide a shorthand for the original data.
-Further, for a region to be analytically useful, its members also should display stronger similarity to each other than they do to the members of other regions.
+For a region to be analytically useful, its members also should display stronger similarity to each other than they do to the members of other regions.
-However, regions are more complex than clusters because they combine this similarity in profile with additional information about the geography of their members.
+However, regions are more complex than clusters because they combine this similarity in profile with additional information about the location of their members.
-In short, regions are like clusters (since they have a coherent profile), but they also have a coherent geography&mdash;members of a region should also be located near one another.
+In short, regions are like clusters (since they have a consistent profile) where all its members are geographically consistent.

-The process of creating regions is called regionalization.
+The process of creating regions is called regionalization {cite}`duque2007supervised`.
 A regionalization is a special kind of clustering where the objective is to group observations which are similar in their statistical attributes, but also in their spatial location.
 In this sense, regionalization embeds the same